TuulaP/wow_notes/wow_bugs_weirdnesses.md

-# wow bugs / weirnessess
+# wow bugs / weirnessess  (including, not limited to, subjective view)

+07/2023

+* New perspective achievment : camera spots show no purple?
+* When going to siege of ogrimmar and taking skip scroll, the game disconnects player (tried with multiple alts, and always the same)

 11.1.2023